- Forrester created another TCO/ROI study that was paid for by SAP.

-Wait a second, why did this implementation cost even more than $1 million?
-According to Forrester, a typical S/4HANA implementation is around $877,000 and runs around 9 months with only two consultants who stay on the project for 6 months.
+Wait a second; why did this implementation cost even more than $1 million?
+According to Forrester, a typical S/4HANA implementation is around $877,000 and runs around nine months, with only two consultants who stay on the project for six months.
 Forrester’s study of SAP provided sources showed almost no variance in this.

-Now to hear of a $83 million implementation is very distressing.
-The 12X cost overrun seems odd, as this amounts to $83M/.87M 95X the common cost of and S/4HANA implementation according to Forrester.
-Actually, this cost will rise in the future.
+Now to hear of an $83 million implementation is very distressing.
+The 12X cost overrun seems odd, as this amounts to $83M/.87M 95X the typical cost of a S/4HANA implementation, according to Forrester.
+This cost will rise in the future.
 If we include just this implementation into the Forrester “study” we end up with (3 * $.877M + $84M) or $21M.
 Could there be some reason that the Schweizer Post case study was not provided to Forrester by SAP?
-I mean isn’t SAP interested in providing the full context of data points to Forrester?
-Its a study right???
+I mean, isn’t SAP interested in providing the full context of data points to Forrester?
+Its a study, right???

 Sales Orders are Entered in Manually?